flags-gg/documentation/content/_index.md

 type = "home"
 +++

-This is your new home page.
+This is a short guide on how to setup flags.gg on your project.